 Volunteers are required to sign-in and out each time they volunteer as it is our only record for liability insurance coverage.
 It is also a matter of security that we know who is on campus at all times.
 At the Cecil, Christiana and Wilmington campuses, volunteers must sign-in at the touch screen computer when they arrive and sign out when they finish their assignment.
-For those volunteering off-site, they must call 733-1284, option #2 and provide the following: name, PIN number, date/time you are calling, and location/assignment.
-Please do this upon arrival and upon departure.
-Please make this call from an inhouse phone as the recording from cell phones can be distorted.
-For Cecil County Campus off-site locations, sing-in sheets are provided at the location where they serve.
+For those volunteering off-site, please sign in and out using the QR code (see above).
+For Cecil County Campus off-site locations, sign-in sheets are provided at the location where they serve.